About Us

 Strong candidates will demonstrate:

-• Excellent knowledge in teaching early childhood education.
+• Strong knowledge of teaching early childhood education.

 • Excellence in integrated curriculum development, lesson planning, technology integration, and use of formative assessments for preschool students.